-Join Steve Caplin for an in-depth discussion in this video Examining the montage, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Examining the montage, part of Digital Painting in Photoshop: Day for Night.

 Now that we've finished our Montage, let's quickly run through all the steps involved so we can see how it all came into being.
 We started with this view of a house in France shot on a sunny day.
 The first step was the take out the sky and then we added a new background.
 We then added an Adjustment Layer to darken up the whole of the foreground.
 And we cut out the windows from this Adjustment Layer using the Lasso tool.